bil-ali/roadmap_journey/sprints/00_pre-linux-os-basics/ostep-prereqs.md

 > <!-- --- -->
 > \*\*NOTE**<br>
 > **Real-Time/Queued Signals vs Standard Signals**
-> - **Standard signals** are not queued, thus multiple rapid signals may get coalesced.
+> - **Standard signals** are not queued, thus multiple rapid signals may get **coalesced**.
 They also carry little data (only the signal number), and do not guarantee delivery ordering.
 > - **Real-time signals** are queued, meaning every instance is delivered separately (no possibility of coalescence).
 They can carry extra data (integers or pointers), and guarantee FIFO delivery order.
 > <!-- --- -->